Optimal Inference After Model Selection: The Problem of Selective Inference

 \subsection{Conceptual Questions}

-We now pause to address conceptual objections that may have occurred to a skeptical reader.
+We now pause to address conceptual objections we have encountered when explaining our work.
+These objections can be most easily expressed, and answered, in the setting where there is a single selected model and a single selected hypothesis to test or confidence interval to construct (i.e., $\hcQ$ is always a singleton).

+There is a common theme in every one of the conceptual objections to follow: they are all equally good grounds for objecting to data splitting, or for that matter, to selecting a model and hypothesis based on a prior experiment whose outcome was random.
+Thus, a good exercise is to ask ourselves how we would answer the same question if it were asked about data splitting; most likely, the same answer applies equally well to data carving.

-\subsubsection{How Can the Model Be Random?}
+\subsubsection{How can the model be random?}

-In our framework, inference is based on a probabilistic model that is allowed to be chosen randomly, based on the data $Y$; the reader may wonder whether that randomness muddies the interpretation of whatever inference is carried out in the second stage.
+In our framework, inference is based on a statistical model $M$ that is allowed to be chosen randomly, based on the data $Y$.
+A common first reaction is that if the data are generated according to the model, and the model is selected based on the data, then the whole business is circular and nonsensical.

-First, note that in our framework the {\em true} sampling distribution $F$ is not ``selected'' in any sense; it is entirely outside the analyst's control.
+To resolve this conundrum, note that in our framework the {\em true} sampling distribution $F$ is not selected in any sense; it is entirely outside the analyst's control.
 The only thing selected is the {\em working model}, a tool the analyst uses to carry out inference, which may or may not include the true $F$.
+Thus, the sampling distribution $F$ comes first, then the data $Y$, then the model $M$.

-Thoughtful skeptics may find reasons for concern about any approach --- \sampOrData carving, \sampOrData splitting, or selecting a model based on a previous experiment --- in which a random model is selected, believing that statistical testing is only appropriate when a probabilistic model can be based purely on convincing theoretical considerations.
+Random selection of models is not new and should not trouble or confuse us: $M$ would be just as random if it were selected via data splitting, or for that matter if it were based on a prior experiment.
+Thoughtful skeptics may find reasons for concern about all of these approaches, believing that statistical testing is only appropriate when a model can be based purely on convincing theoretical considerations.
 We answer only that this point of view would rule out most scientific inquiries for which statistics is ever used.
-However, if one is comfortable with choosing a random model based on \sampOrData splitting or a previous experiment, we see no special reason to be any more concerned about choosing a random model based on \sampOrData carving.
+However, for those who are comfortable with choosing a random model using \sampOrData splitting or a previous experiment, we see no special reason to be any more concerned about choosing a random model using \sampOrData carving.